 Also check to be sure that there isn’t anything obstructing the vents, such as furniture, curtains, rugs, toys, bins, etc. When your vents are blocked in any way, they could cause your air conditioner to work overtime to try and maintain the temperature set on your thermostat.
 Again, this extra strain could lead to breakdowns or higher energy bills — and not to mention a very uncomfortable home!

-To ensure that your air conditioner continues to run as efficiently as possible for the entire cooling season, consider enrolling in the Cooling Repair Plan from Pivotal Home Solutions.
+To ensure that your air conditioner continues to run as efficiently as possible for the entire cooling season, consider enrolling in the Cooling Repair Plan from Oncourse Home Solutions.
 When you’re enrolled in this AC repair plan and a covered problem occurs in your home, just pick up the phone and give us a call — or chat with a customer service representative on our website during standard business hours by clicking the “Click to Chat” tab on the right side of the page.
 We’ll be happy to assist you with getting your home cool and comfortable again as quickly as possible!